Karate Classes In Muswell Hill

-Our Karate classes in Muswell Hill target all kinds of people, usually one of these three: Individuals who want to study a new self-defense skill or sport activity that keeps them in good shape Those who are serious about learning Karate & People that would like to develop the capacity to defend themselves while increasing their confidence in day to day life We can assist men, women and children of ages young and old irrespective of their experience or natural ability.
+Our Karate classes in Muswell Hill are designed for all kinds of people, usually one of these three: Individuals that wish to learn a new martial art form or hobby which hopefully keeps them healthy Individuals who are serious about learning Karate & People who would like to develop the ability to defend themselves while increasing their self-confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or actual physical ability.

 Karate practice (Muswell Hill ) – Our Karate Classes in Muswell Hill

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Muswell Hill .

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate in history.